List of DC Comics characters: Z: Zyklon

-Der Zyklon is a fictional DC Comics character created by Roy Thomas and first appeared in All-Star Squadron #45 (May 1985).
+Der Zyklon is a fictional DC Comics character.
+Created by Roy Thomas, the character first appeared in All-Star Squadron #45 (May 1985).

-As noted in that issue, the word zyklon is German for cyclone.
+The word zyklon is German for cyclone.
 Zyklon was given the power to move at superhuman speeds by scientists of the Third Reich, and assisted Baron Blitzkrieg, in stealing the Liberty Bell.
 Their plans were thwarted by Johnny Quick, Liberty Belle, Hawkgirl, and the Flash, members of the All-Star Squadron.